cscorley/dissertation/chapters/3_method/1_approach.md

 \ref{fig:changeset-flt} illustrates the dual-document extraction approach.

-The document extraction process for the snapshot remains the same as covered in Section \ref{sec:method-background}, but may be modified to fit the task required.
+The document extraction process for the snapshot remains the same as covered in Section \ref{sec:related-general}, but may be modified to fit the task required.
 The document extractor for the changesets parses each changeset for the removed, added, and context lines.
 From there, the text extractor tokenizes each line.
 The same preprocessor transformations occur in both the